Things I will miss.

 - I can still play digital games with my son.

-- For example, Mario Karts.
+- For example, Mario Kart.

 - I can still make it to shops close by (in my wheelchair).